web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 * [didecentral/decentralized-id.com/issues](https://github.com/didecentral/decentralized-id.com/issues)
 * [didecentral/rwot-dir/issues](https://github.com/didecentral/rwot-dir/issues)

-Generally speaking, this is a good place if you have a link or two to contribute, a question, or would like to complain about some broken feature of the website.
+Generally speaking, this is a good place if you have a link or two to contribute, a question, ideas, want to point out a broken feature, or even just to say Hello :D

 ## Pull-Requests